 On the Woodland Trail, I interrupted pursuit of a very adorable Eastern Mole, which crossed my path and swam through the swamp to safety, with a very small ferret making its dash for cover shortly after.
 And out on Western Beach in the evening, I saw a flock of Common Mergansers.

 Thursday was thankfully much warmer, and the birds arrived in droves at the Tip, staying higher in the trees (except those foraging for bugs amongst the rocks on the beach).
 I pointed out some brown bats to the Mennonite children who came by (there’s a large Mennonite community in the area of Leamington).
 Back in the woods, I identified my first Common Yellowthroat.
-At the marsh, I got to appreciate the Barn Swallows up close and personal, and I finally learned to identify female Red-Winged Blackbirds, whose noisy and very recognizable partners were perched on reeds every 3 m as far as the eye could see, in every direction.
+At the marsh, I got to appreciate the Barn Swallows up close and personal, and I finally learned to identify female Red-Winged Blackbirds, whose noisy and very recognizable partners were perched on reeds in every directio, as far as the eye could see.

 Barn swallows roosting under the marsh’s viewing platform